Two Years After Quitting My Job, I Found Myself Building in Canada

 Blog post image

-Thinking about it carefully, I am actually kind of terrifying, hahaha.
+Come to think of it, I am actually kind of terrifying, hahaha.

-So I still want to keep making things with my own temperament.
+So I want to keep making things with my own temperament.
 They may not be the fastest or the best marketed, but at least they are real.

 12. Nature and Everyday Life